RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

 ---

 # Ruan Mei Full Guide ❀
-##### _Updated for 2.3; Written by sealary and mr.swedishfish, Edited by m4raku, nv50, and euphriia, Calculations provided by agentyoda, m4raku, drachk, sealary, and nv50_
+##### _Updated for 2.3; Written by mr.swedishfish and sealary, Edited by nv50, m4raku, and euphriia, Calculations provided by agentyoda, m4raku, drachk, sealary, and nv50_
 > _"Humans overestimate the infallibility of logic, and in clinging to reason can become slaves to their emotions.
 Science is born from fanaticism — it is a gift."_

 ![ruanmei](../assets/images/guides/full/drip.png)